 Another walking track that is dog-friendly in the Yosemite Valley is the Mirror Lake Paved Trail.
 Dogs are welcome on the initial paved section of this trail, which is also popular for bicycle riding.
 Return once you reach Mirror Lake, with the return walk just over 2 miles in length.

 In the southern section of Yosemite National Park, near the Wawona Visitor Center, is the Wawona Meadow Loop Trail.
 This trail is the only unpaved hiking trail that dogs are allowed on in the park.

 The 3.5 mile trail is relatively flat and circles around one of the largest meadows in Yosemite.
 The trail is particularly beautiful in Spring, when wildflowers blossom, plus during the Fall when the trees change color.

 In the southern part of Yosemite National Park one of the top attractions is the Mariposa Grove of Giant Sequoias, home to the Giant Grizzly and other towering Sequoias.
 Unfortunately, this attraction is off-limit to dogs.
 If you’re wanting to visit, it’s best to leave your dog behind for the day or take turns to visit.

-Dog-Friendly Dining at Yosemite
+Dog-Friendly Restaurants at Yosemite